-The net loss for the first six months ended August 1, 2020 was \$(153.8) million, or (\$10.87) diluted loss per share compared to net earnings of \$6.9 million, or \$0.41 diluted earnings per share for the first six months ended August 3, 2019.
-We recorded an effective income tax rate of 14.9% and 39.7% in the first six months of Fiscal 2021 and Fiscal 2020, respectively.
-The tax rate for the first six months of Fiscal 2021 is lower than last year due primarily to the non-deductibility of the goodwill impairment charge as well as the inability to recognize a tax benefit for certain foreign losses.
+The net loss for the nine months ended October 31, 2020 was \$146.3 million, or \$10.31 diluted loss per share compared to net earnings of \$25.8 million, or \$1.60 diluted earnings per share for the nine months ended November 2, 2019.
+We recorded an effective income tax rate of 15.8% and 30.0% in the first nine months of Fiscal 2021 and Fiscal 2020, respectively.
+The tax rate for the first nine months of Fiscal 2021 is lower than last year primarily due to the impact of our performance in foreign jurisdictions for which no income tax benefit or expense is recorded in Fiscal 2021.
+As of the third quarter of Fiscal 2021 we have a valuation allowance against certain tax attributes in all of our foreign jurisdictions due to their history of cumulative losses.
+The tax impact of our foreign jurisdictions and the non-deductibility of the goodwill impairment charge were offset by the benefit we expect to realize from a carryback of our U.S. results to a prior tax period.
 The tax rate for Fiscal 2020 also included an uncertain tax position of \$0.2 million.
-The tax rate for the first six months of Fiscal 2021 and Fiscal 2020 was also impacted by \$1.1 million tax expense and \$(0.1) million tax benefit, respectively, due to the impact of ASU 2016-09 related to the vesting of restricted stock.
+The tax rate for the first nine months of Fiscal 2021 and Fiscal 2020 was also impacted by \$1.1 million tax expense and \$0.1 million tax benefit, respectively, due to the impact of ASU 2016-09 related to the vesting of restricted stock.